 Monsters Who Aren’t Monsters

-The Witcher series revolves around protagonist Geralt of Rivia, a man who grew up mutated by potions so he can now sense monsters — and fight them with magic.
-He’s made a career of taking contracts to kill monsters, but what’s cool about the books is that most of the monsters he encounters aren’t monsters at all — they are people who have been cursed.
-Geralt can either kill them outright or try to save them by returning them to their previous forms.
-The Last Wish focuses on him taking these contracts.
+The Witcher series dives into the life of Geralt of Rivia, a man who grew up mutated by potions so he can now sense monsters — and fight them with magic.
+He’s made a career of fulfilling contracts to kill monsters, traveling from village to village to help those in need.
+But not every monster he encounters is an animal or beast — many are people who have been cursed.
+Geralt must decide whether to kill them outright or try to restore their humanity.
+The Last Wish, the first in The Witcher series of novels by Andrzej Sapkowski, focuses on Geralt’s monster-hunting contracts.

-But Sword of Destiny has fewer witcher contracts and more stories that Geralt happens into.
-For me, the fantasy characters he meets here are more fun than the monsters of The Last Wish.
-For instance, the book opens with a tale about a seaman who has fallen in love with a mermaid, but neither wants to give up their residence for either fins or legs, respectively — so they can’t live together.
-Another story spins on a doppelganger, who impersonates others.
-When he impersonates a halfling merchant, he ends up making more money than the man he’s pretending to be — which annoys the man to no end.
-As always, Geralt ends up relating to these characters not as monsters, but as misunderstood people who aren’t always happy with their fates.
+Sword of Destiny veers away from the witcher contracts to explore Geralt’s life in-depth.
+The fantasy characters he meets here can be more fun than the monsters in The Last Wish.
+For instance, the book opens with a tale about a seaman who has fallen in love with a mermaid, but neither the sailor nor the mermaid want to give up their residence for either fins or legs, respectively — so they can’t live together.
+Another story spins on a doppelganger who impersonates others; when he impersonates a halfling merchant, he ironically ends up making more money than the man he’s pretending to be.
+As always, Geralt tries to relate to these characters not as monsters, but as misunderstood people who aren’t always happy with their fates.

-If you’ve played the video games, I recommend reading Sword of Destiny over The Last Wish, just because you’ll recognize so many of these side characters!
-This also makes the stories feel more connected, as they influence Geralt’s life as a whole instead of being random, one-off stories.
+While The Last Wish is a series of disconnected stories that all happen to star Geralt as a lone wolf, Sword of Destiny digs deeper into his relationships.
+He’s never really alone in this book, always traveling with the bard Dandelion or romancing Yennefer, the love of his life who remains unattainable.
+If you’ve played the video games, I recommend reading Sword of Destiny over The Last Wish, just because you’ll recognize so many of these side characters.
+The stories here also feel more connected, as they influence Geralt’s life as a whole rather than just being one-off stories.

-Dandelion is also just a fun character to be around.
-Every town he goes to, there seems to be some woman or other who is angry at him for loving and leaving her.
+Dandelion is also just pure entertainment.
+It seems that every town he visits, some woman or other is angry at him for loving and leaving her.
 (He has a lot of things thrown at him from open windows.)
-But despite being a player, he’s also a romantic who is constantly seeking beauty in stories, singing songs of adventure and romance, with happy or tragic endings that will tug at people’s heartstrings.
-He also knows a fellow bard who is like a little sister to him, and his affection for her is really heartwarming.
+But as a Casanova, he’s also a romantic who seeks beauty in stories.
+It’s why he’s a bard, singing songs of adventure with endings that tug at people’s heartstrings.
+He also cares deeply for others, shown in such a heartwarming glow as he frets over a fellow bard who’s like a little sister to him.

-If you’ve played The Witcher 3: Wild Hunt, you’re familiar with Ciri, a white-haired woman who is almost like an adopted daughter to Geralt.
-In the game, you see her as a child, being trained as a female witcher at Kaer Morhen, as well as when she is an adult on the run from the Wild Hunt.
+If you’ve played the video game The Witcher 3: Wild Hunt, you’re familiar with Cirilla, a white-haired woman who is like an adopted daughter to Geralt.
+In the game, you see her first as a child, training as a female witcher at Kaer Morhen; later, she’s shown as an adult on the run from the Wild Hunt.

-In Sword of Destiny, you see her very first meeting with Geralt.
-He’s traveling with an elf in the forest and happens upon her when she’s still very young — and a princess who doesn’t care for a future than involves an arranged marriage, having babies, and wearing dresses.
-(Not that she doesn’t enjoy dresses later in the series!)
+In the book Sword of Destiny, Ciri has her very first meeting with Geralt.
+While he travels with an elf in the forest, he happens upon her when she’s still very young, a princess who doesn’t care for a future involving an arranged marriage, having babies, and wearing dresses.

-I’ll admit that romance was not something I was really expecting from these books, but they include very poignant love stories.
+While romance is not something I was expecting from The Witcher series, the books surprised me with poignant love stories.
 In Sword of Destiny, Geralt spends more time with Yennefer, the black-haired sorceress whose signature scent is lilac and gooseberries.
-She is the love of his life, but she doesn’t love him alone.
-While Geralt would happily give up every other woman for Yennefer, she doesn’t seem quite willing to do the same for him, which makes their relationship rocky — and very on-again, off-again.
+Though she is the love of Geralt’s life, he is hardly her only lover.
+This creates a longing in their on-again, off-again relationship.
+While Geralt would happily give up every other woman for Yennefer, she doesn’t seem quite willing to do the same for him.